-Privately held ERCs are the actual emission reductions banked by a company or local government for the shutdown an emission unit and certified pursuant to the requirements in Rule 204.
-These ERCs are registered with the District.
-Rule 204 also specifies the uses of emission reductions credits by a stationary source or for transfer to other sources.
-Table 3-6 shows the total amount (tpd) of all privately held ERCs for PM10, NO_x, and SO_x.
+Privately held ERCs are the actual emission reductions certified and registered under Rule 204 and banked by a company or local government after the shutdown of an emission unit.
+Rule 204 also regulates the use or transfer of emission reductions credits by a source.
+Table 3-6 shows the total amount (tpd) of all privately held ERCs for PM{10} , NO_X, and SO_X.